Shopify/eng-intern-assessment-rails/README.md

 once complete run ```rails s```

-this will start a rails server, open up the website (possibly at localhost:3000)
+This will start a rails server.
+Now open up the website (possibly at localhost:3000) This will be the home page, now go exploring!

-enjoy the amazing encyclopedia
+Enjoy the amazing encyclopedia!

-# Thank you very much for this oppourtunity!
+# Thank you very much for this opportunity!

-I had a lot of fun learning all about ruby and ruby on rails!
-Thank you for this oppourtunity
+I had a lot of fun learning all about Ruby and Ruby on Rails!
+Thank you for this learning opportunity.

 ## Functionality